Holly vs Boxwood

 - check_circleFaster growth means a privacy hedge in roughly 3–5 years instead of waiting much longer with slower shrubs.

-- check_circleOne gallon holly shrubs often run 20–35 dollars, similar to boxwood, but fill vertical space more quickly per plant.
+- check_circleOne gallon Holly shrubs often run 20–35 dollars, similar to Boxwood, but fill vertical space more quickly per plant.

 - check_circleLess frequent shearing, often once or twice yearly, cuts down on ladder time and tool wear for taller boundaries.